-Just Me And My Puppy is worth a closer look because, like many others in this long-running series, it is a wonderful example of ‘counterpoint irony’ in picture books.
+Just Me And My Puppy is worth a close look because, like many others in this long-running series, it is a wonderful example of ‘counterpoint irony’ in picture books.

 In Just Me And My Puppy, the words tell us a sweet but bland story about a child who is care for and train a new dog.
 The pictures tell a difference story altogether: the story of a boy who is struggling to control an exuberant and disobedient puppy.
 Readers familiar with the innocent, willing-to-please Little Critter will see that the puppy is simply a more exaggerated version of the Critter.